 Even with these pressures, with the help of an expert sex crime defense attorney, the innocent should not plead guilty.

 Instead, your defense lawyer must work hard to find a way to persuade the jury of the truth at trial.
 Sadly, history shows that innocence alone is not an effective defense to a rape accusation.
-After all, a jury convicted most people, later exonerated.
+After all, a jury convicted most people who were later exonerated.

 The work begins when the person accused retains his defense attorney.
 Then we conduct fact investigation, pre-trial discovery, legal research, and form a case strategy.
 Trial preparation begins on day one, and continues at least until the trial.

 With smart, hard work, we can find justice.

 In sex crimes prosecutions, much at stake: long prison terms, sex offender registration, etc. But typically the prosecution has little or no real, physical evidence.